 The Local Electoral (Māori Representation) Amendment Bill

-No Right Turn alerted me to private members bill drawn from the ballot.
+No Right Turn alerted me to this private members bill drawn from the ballot.
 He supports the intent, but not the details of the bill.
 I have problems with both.

 The bill basically forces every city council, district council and regional council to have one or more Maori wards – reserved for voters of Maori descent.